 Her request instantly warmed my heart.
 Dad’s been gone 16 years but he’s never far from my mind, especially because he’s my own personal St. Anthony, forever finding my sunglasses, the kids’ treasured toys, and all the other things I can’t seem to keep track of.

-Though he was in Heaven long before my kids were born, he’s also surprisingly often present in my children’s thoughts.
+Though he passed away long before my kids were born, he’s also surprisingly often present in my children’s thoughts.

 Part of that is because his wife of 44 years, my mom, lives with us.
 But perhaps even more than living with Grandma, it’s a hallmark of this time of year that brings Grandpa Billy often to mind.

-We’re coming upon the Dia de los Muertos, the Day of the Dead, and with that comes the ofrendas, or home altars honoring the deceased.
+We’re coming upon the Dia de los Muertos, the Day of the Dead or All Souls Day, and with that comes the ofrendas, or home altars honoring the deceased, and reminding us to pray for them.
 It was a few years ago when my Mexican-born husband first decided to bring this beautiful tradition into our family.

 Home altars in honor of deceased loved ones are a characteristic element of Mexican celebrations of the Dia de los Muertos, a beautifully Catholic way of living All Saints and All Souls Day, with an intermingling of some historic indigenous traditions as well.
 As with Halloween itself, secular culture sometimes misses the point of these altars (or emphasizes Aztec elements over Catholics ones), but that shouldn’t be a reason for the faithful to abandon them.

-A home altar brings a unique opportunity to feel that our deceased ones are close, particularly for young kids who may never have met these loved ones.
+A home altar brings a unique opportunity to call to mind our deceased loved ones, particularly for young kids who may never have met them.
 Children are visual learners and so the altar brings the deceased into their realm of experience in a way that nothing else does.
 Even old pictures don’t have the same effect.

 Anyone can build an altar for the Dia de los Muertos.
 There are no set rules and the point is spiritual, not aesthetic.
 It doesn’t have to be elaborate, and chances are, it will give you an opportunity to reconnect with family and friends, as you reminisce about those things your loved ones most enjoyed.